 Will there be a tour of the radio telescope?

 A group tour of the National Radio Astronomy Observatory is not possible this year.
-Public tours should be avaialbel before, during and after AHSP.
+Public tours should be avaialbel before, during and after AHSP, each day, on the hour.
 We hope to again have a tour of the National Radio Astronomy Observatory’s facilities at Green Bank, West Virginia next year.

 If I have a telescope, but don’t know how to use it, can someone help me?

 Yes!
 Bring your telescope.
 This is why star parties are so popular.
 There are always a lot of friendly and experienced people who will be happy to help you set up your equipment and to observe the sky.

 What if I don’t have a telescope?

 Feel free to walk around and ask questions and ask to look through other people’s telescopes.
 Astronomers are a friendly bunch and most are more than willing to let you peek through their eyepieces.
 Don’t forget to bring binoculars if you have them.
 Many astronomical objects are best viewed through binoculars, and they also come in handy during the day for viewing birds and wildlife.